voglerdaniel/data-512-final-project/README.md

     - Reflections on each visualization are in that document and in the `code/combining_distance_and_aqi.ipynb` file

 To review the analysis, please start with `code/fire_distances.ipynb`.
 That notebook guides users through the remaining workflow.

+## Additional Folders
+Throughout the notebooks you will find `raw_data` and `intermediate_data` folders referenced.
+Due to GitHub file size limits the contents of those folders are not included in this repository.
+If someone were to clone this repository and run the notebooks starting with `code/fire_distances.ipynb`, those folders would be populated locally.